lizaibeim/MINI-GAME-PRODUCTION-II/README.md

 # MINI-GAME-PRODUCTION-II
 ## Introduction
-A mini-game.
 The game mechanism is that the player uses laser magnetic weapons to eliminate the robots for each level.